WebMatPro/flexible-elementor-panel/README.txt

 == Changelog ==

 = 2.5.3 =
-* Remove z-index css not needed on the editor panel - thanks @medieskolen
+* Remove z-index css not needed on the editor panel - thanks @medieskolen & @robstyrrell

 = 2.5.2 =
 * Add css z-index to the edit panel for override the top bar - thanks @tiri17